La Pasión según San Marcos: Composition

 The work was commissioned by Helmuth Rilling, from the Internationale Bachakademie Stuttgart in 1996 to commemorate the 250th anniversary of Johann Sebastian Bach.
 It was initially conceived to pay homage to Bach's St Matthew Passion, as part of a project called Passion 2000, in which Wolfgang Rihm, Sofia Gubaidulina, and Tan Dun also took part.
 All of the composers were asked to write their own version of the Passion, as long as they used the text.

 At first, Golijov refused to take part in the project, because the Passion was meant to be a Christian composition, while Golijov himself was Jewish.
-Even though he was commissioned the composition in 1996, he started composing it two years later, while he studied the New Testament and the Catholic tradition.
+Even though the composition was commissioned in 1996, Golijov didn’t start on it until two years later, while he studied the New Testament and the Catholic tradition.
 When Golijov presented the composition in rehearsals, Rilling himself asked him if "it was a Passion", for he was very surprised about the result.

 The premiere took place in Stuttgart's Liederhalle on September 5, 2000.
 For that performance, María Guinand conducted the Orquesta La Pasión and the Schola Cantorum de Venezuela, Luciana Souza and Reynaldo Fernández had the role of Afro-Cuban vocalist, while Samia Ibrahim played the soprano.
 It was greeted with a 25-minute standing ovation.
 The US premiere took place in Symphony Hall, Boston, and had the same performers except for the Boston Symphony Orchestra under the baton of Robert Spano.

 It was dedicated to María Guinand and the Schola Cantorum de Venezuela, and was published by Boosey & Hawkes in 2006.